intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> The nice thing about standards is that there are so many to choose from.
+(Andrew Tanenbaum)

 > The more you know, the more you know you don't know (Aristotle)

 > The most skillful blacksmith is the one that does the best blade and not the one that handles the largest hammer. [\@spationaute](https://twitch.tv/spationaute)